uk-gov-mirror/alphagov.digitalmarketplace-brief-responses-frontend/README.md

 Where `DM_DATA_API_AUTH_TOKEN` is a token accepted by the Data API instance pointed to by `DM_API_URL`.

-Note: The login is handled in the [User Frontend app](https://github.com/alphagov/digitalmarketplace-user-frontend), so this needs to be running as well, to login as a buyer.
+Note: The login is handled in the [User Frontend app](https://github.com/alphagov/digitalmarketplace-user-frontend), so this needs to be running as well, to login as a supplier.

 ## Testing